arnhazra/arcstack/DEPENDENCIES.md

 - googleapis: Official Google library for interacting with Google APIs, including OAuth2 for authentication and authorization.
 - ioredis: In-memory data store for caching and session management, providing high-performance data storage.
 - jsonwebtoken: Generates and validates JSON Web Tokens (JWTs) for user authentication and authorization in web applications.
-- llamaindex: A data framework for connecting AI models with structured and unstructured data sources.
+- langchain: A data framework for connecting AI models with structured and unstructured data sources.
 - mongoose: Elegant MongoDB object modeling for Node.js, facilitating interaction with MongoDB databases.
 - nodemailer: Sends email from Node.js, allowing applications to send transactional emails.
 - pathe: Utility for working with file paths in Node.js, providing a simple API for path manipulation.